jlshen2011/jlshen2011.github.io/research.md

 ---

 ## Predictive Customer Lifetime Value

+Customer lifetime value (CLV) measures the worth of a customer to a firm.
+It is the net present value of future cash flow from the customer’s relationship to the firm.
+CLV has been studied in academia for decades and has been gaining growing interest and routinely used by firms to develop customer-centric strategies.
+There are numerous values offered by CLV.
+One of the primary uses is by marketers to “determine the ideal target audience for promotional offers, personalized customer messaging, exclusive deals, rewards programs” [Vanderveld et al., 2016], and to optimize their marketing spend for optimal return on investment.
+In addition to its huge marketing value, CLV can be used as a general performance metric in all areas of business, with a focus on the profitable growth in the long term [Vanderveld et al., 2016], as opposed to many metrics that values customers only over the short term.
+Last but not definitely not the least, CLV can help financial planning and tie the firm’s overall financial valuation to its customer base in an explicit way [McCarthy and Fader, 2018].
+For more examples of using CLV to develop actionable customer-centric strategies see Kumar [2008], Fader and Toms [2018].

 A study of modern approaches to predicting customer lifetime value and how to use it to develop customer-centric strategies.

 <img src="images/clv.jpeg?raw=true" width="600"/>